Sharon Louden: Animations

-Sharon Louden has exhibited her animations in galleries, museums, and film festivals across the country since 2006.
-Inspired by many artists, including Shel Silverstein, animation has become an important aspect of the development of Louden's overall visual language.
+Sharon Louden has exhibited her animations in galleries, museums, and film festivals across the country.
+Her inspirations include Shel Silverstein.

 Her first series of animations were included in a 2006 solo exhibition entitled "Character," which was a survey of paintings, drawings, installations, prints, and animation at the Neuberger Museum of Art, curated by Dede Young.
 Also in 2006, "Pool" was included in the Art Video Lounge exhibition curated by Michael Rush for the Art Basel Miami Art Fair.
-Since then, Louden has continued making animations, including her latest - "Untitled (in dialogue with Len Lye, "Free Radicals")" completed in 2017.

-Many of her animations were surveyed in various children's film festivals in the US from 2008-2009.
+Many of her animations were surveyed in various children's film festivals in the US from 2008–2009.
 In particular, "The Bridge," completed in 2008, was shown at the Birmingham Museum of Art, Weatherspoon Art Museum, Johnson Museum of Art at Cornell University, and Gallery Joe in Philadelphia, Pennsylvania.
 It was also screened at the Queens International Film Festival and the New York Downtown Film Festival Audience Choice Screening in 2009.
 Because of the positive audience response at the screening, "The Bridge" was selected for inclusion in the New York Downtown Film Festival in 2010.
-Her animations have also been shown in many more film festivals nationally and abroad, including the Athens International Film and Video Festival in Athens, OH, and the Honolulu International Film Festival, where she received an award for Excellence in Filmmaking in 2009.
+Her animations have also been shown at the Athens International Film and Video Festival in Athens, Ohio, and the Honolulu International Film Festival, where she received an award for Excellence in Filmmaking in 2009.
 In 2010, Louden was the recipient of the Bronze Palm Award from the Mexico International Film Festival for "The Bridge."

 Between 2011 and 2017, Louden was commissioned by the National Gallery of Art to both create new animations and to help curate three film screenings of abstract animation: Ciné-Concert: Art in Motion!
 (2011), Ciné-Concert: Abstract Film Since 1970 (2013), and Ciné-Concert: Contemporary Experiments in Animation (2017).
 "Footprints", "Hedge", "The Bridge", and "Carrier" were screened in the East Wing Auditorium in 2011; "Community in 2013; and "Untitled (in dialogue with Len Lye, "Free Radicals")" in 2017.
-During these programs Louden's animations were screened with other notable works, such as "Lines Horizontal" Norman McLaren (1962); "Two Space" Larry Cuba (1979); "Free Radicals" Len Lye (1958); "Symphonie Diagonal" Viking Eggeling (1924); "Silence" Jules Engel (1968); and "Chemical Sundown" by Jeremy Blake (2001), to name a few.
+During these programs, Louden's animations were screened with other notable works, such as "Lines Horizontal" by Norman McLaren (1962); "Two Space" by Larry Cuba (1979); "Free Radicals" by Len Lye (1958); "Symphonie Diagonal" Viking Eggeling (1924); "Silence" Jules Engel (1968); and "Chemical Sundown" by Jeremy Blake (2001), to name a few.
 All of the animations were accompanied by live piano and percussion compositions by Andrew Simpson.
 Stills of animations appear in various published catalogs, such as: "Character", "Taking Turns" and "The Bridge".
 Ten animations (2005–2011) are also included in the Iota Center's library collection.